shivannis/xandr-docs-public/xandr-docs/articles/monetize/mobile-ad-call-reference.md

   for more information about `curl`, see the project website at [https://curl.haxx.se/](https://curl.se/)

 > [!NOTE]
-> The `id` parameter in these examples refers to the Xandr placement ID.
-You will need to replace it with one provided to you by the Xandr platform member you're working with.
+> The `id` parameter in these examples refers to the Microsoft Advertising placement ID.
+You will need to replace it with one provided to you by the Microsoft Advertising platform member you're working with.

 ## JavaScript